 Pain Point #2: Agent capacity is not aligned with elastic demand

 Swings in customer contact volume can be due to a variety of factors that cause demand to surge or plunge.
 Nothing limits customer service like long queue times--but paying for excess seats damages your bottom line.

 Recommendation: Move beyond the fixed license pricing of on-premise solutions and consider a Contact Center as a Service (CCaaS) solution with on-demand scalability to gain ultimate flexibility with pay-as-you-go agent capacity.

 Pain Point #3: Customer contact channels are limited or unavailable

-Centers that handle only inbound calls are far less cost-efficient than those that support outbound dialing.
+Contact centers that handle only inbound calls are far less cost-efficient than those that support outbound dialing.
 Beyond voice, to excel in today's marketplace, agents must move fluidly from one communications channel to another and be available to consumers on their time schedule and their channel of choice.

 Pain Point #4: Metrics are not real-time or consolidated